 Always use sharp and strong hooks to fish for catlas, because they have a nasty reputation of breaking hooks.
 In Bangladesh, catla hunters use a special type of rig consisting of six to ten large hooks.
 These rigs are locally known as ‘jhoomka kata (ঝুমকা কাটা)’.
 Catlas are bottom feeders and reside generally in deeper water.
 They spend most of the time patrolling in schools for foods.
 Try to locate those patrolling areas first for a successful catla campaign.
 Start to build a food source in your chosen spot at least 48 hours before angling.
 Provide foods in every 12 hours and give them enough food to stay at the same spot.
 This way they will feel confident and secured to come over and over at the same spot for foods.

 We would be glad to know about your ingredients.
-If there is a particular ingredient which you have found very productive, please join our forum and share your expertise with other fellow anglers.
+If there is a particular ingredient which you have found very productive, please don’t hesitate to share your expertise with other fellow anglers.
 Good luck.